• Skip to main content

 Notes

-• Easily adjust the quantities for your group size - This recipe is easy to adjust to feed a crowd or just have dinner for two.
+• Easily Adjust the Quantities - This recipe is easy to adjust to feed a crowd or just have dinner for two.
 Allow 1 sausage per person, and serve the giardiniera and dijon in bowls on the side so everyone can spoon on as much as they like!

 Reader Interactions